MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 Before you deploy your HA infrastructure and depending on the region you've chosen, decide if you want to deploy through an [Azure availability set](https://docs.microsoft.com/azure/virtual-machines/availability) or Availability Zone.
 The main differences of VMs deployed with an availability set are that:

-- They're not spread across different Availability Zones.
+- They aren't spread across different Availability Zones.

 - The type of VMs that can be deployed through a single availability set are restricted since the host is defined by the first VM deployed in the set.
-One example result is that you won't be able to combine an M-series and E-Series VM into one availability set.
+One example result is that you won't be able to combine M- and E-series VMs into one availability set.

 One advantage of deploying your HA architecture across different Availability Zones is that your SLA for the VMs could be higher.
 For details, review [Azure VM SLAs](https://azure.microsoft.com/support/legal/sla/virtual-machines/).
 Depending on the Azure region, you might discover different network latency conditions in network traffic between VMs.
 For details on SAP workload deployments across different Azure Availability Zones, read the article [SAP workload configurations with Azure Availability Zones](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/sap-ha-availability-zones).